All Episodes

 And here we have CNN.

-I mean, given the cultural proclivities of so many low information voters today, 25, 30 years ago, behavior like this would have sunk this network.
+I mean, given the cultural proclivities of so many low-information voters today, 25, 30 years ago, behavior like this would have sunk this network.

 They would have been humiliated and embarrassed out of existence.

-They already have no viewers and they still stay in business because they are subsidized by other divisions of Time Warner.
+They already have no viewers, and they still stay in business because they are subsidized by other divisions of Time Warner.

-I mean, this segment yesterday they did lionizing this guy, turning him into a national hero.
+But from the Rubio stuff, I mean, this segment yesterday, they did lionizing this guy, turning him into a national hero with all of these questionable characters.

 I mean, Mark Lamont Hill, yeah, he's a Columbia University professor, but a genuine radical.

-It's a uh it's a website group.
+It's a website group.

 And he's on Fox all the time, by the way.